Skip to main content

 Git Provider Authentication

 The collector supports multiple authentication methods depending on your Git provider and security requirements.
-You can combine methods — for example, use the Navigara GitHub App for some repositories and a personal access token for others.
+All credentials are configured in the Navigara dashboard and forwarded to the collector on demand over the encrypted gRPC stream — no static Git tokens are stored on the collector host.
 Install the Navigara GitHub App on your GitHub organization.
 The Navigara cloud automatically generates short-lived installation tokens and sends them to the collector over the gRPC stream.
 No static credentials are stored on the collector.
 How it works:

 1. Install the Navigara GitHub App on your GitHub organization (or specific repositories)